 Generating and Choosing Solutions

 Once again, our favorite fourth grade teacher sat at the side table with her student teacher.
 “Okay,” she said, “let’s continue our plans for the engineering design process.
 Yesterday, we worked on the first step, defining a problem.
-Today we’ll talk about generating a solution.”
+Today we’ll talk about generating and choosing a solution.”

 As she spoke, Ms. Sneed opened the Next Generation Science Standards.
 “Let’s take a look at the requirements for kids in third, fourth, and fifth grades.”
 She read the second standard aloud:

 3-5-ETS1-2 Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.